keith-ratcliffe/cloud-basher/_docs-latest/getting-started/quickstart-install.md

 <div markdown="span" class="alert alert-danger" role="alert"><i class="fa fa-exclamation-circle"></i> <b>Caution</b> If
-you currently have any of the above installed locally under *any* user account, you should verify they are stopped/disabled before proceeding
+you currently have any of the above installed locally under *any* user account, you should ensure that all are stopped/disabled before proceeding
 </div>

 ### STEP 1